-may fail in two other ways: if the encrypter falls behind, then MFS will overflow; and if the tape drive falls behind, then the on-disk buffer in UFS will overflow.
-Figure 6 shows maximum rates at which the vault can perform without overflowing these buffers, under three different test loads:
+At high loads, the vault can fail in two ways: if the encrypter falls behind, then MFS will overflow; and if the tape drive falls behind, then the on-disk buffer in UFS will overflow.
+Table 2 shows maximum rates at which the vault can perform without overflowing these buffers, under three different test loads:

-- 60 byte packets: Traffic consisting completely of the smallest frames allowable on an Ethernet (14 bytes of header, and 46 bytes of payload). - 1500 byte packets: Traffic consisting completely of the largest frames allowable on an Ethernet. - observed mixture: Traffic with a combination of four packet sizes, chosen to correspond roughly with the peaks in distribution of packet sizes seen on our local network (see Figure 5), but erring on the side of smaller packets, which stress the vault more for a given Mbps load.
+- 60 byte packets: Traffic consisting completely of the smallest frames allowable on an Ethernet (14 bytes of header, and 46 bytes of payload). - observed distribution: Traffic with a combination of four packet sizes, chosen to correspond roughly with the peaks in distribution of packet sizes seen on our local network during an earlier run of the vault, but erring on the side of smaller packets, which stress the vault more for a given Mbps load.
 More specifically, 36% of the packets were 60 bytes long, 53% were 159 bytes long, 5% were 598 bytes long, and 6% were 1478 bytes long.